 Embracing a gluten free Thanksgiving

-Whether you're cooking for gluten-intolerant family members or just want to try something new, this gluten free stuffing recipe is one you won't want to miss.
+Whether you're cooking for gluten-intolerant family members or just want to try something new, this gluten free stuffing recipe is one you won't want to miss among your Thanksgiving recipes.

-If youโre just starting your gluten-free journey, I have hundreds of tried-and-tested recipes for you to enjoy.
+If youโre just starting your gluten-free journey, I have hundreds of tried and tested gluten free recipes for you to enjoy.
 I also have a comprehensive guide to a gluten free diet, where I share some of the top benefits of embracing a gluten free lifestyle and some tips for navigating store-bought products.

 Ingredients